Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 In summer there are two boats making twice daily trips to Staffa from Fionnphort, leaving about 0945 and 1215 with at least one hour ashore (weather permitting).
 In high season it is best to book at least the day before, which we will be pleased to do for you.

-The boats leave from Iona and call at Fionnphort before departing for Staffa, so you can go to Staffa in the morning, return to Iona about mid-day, then finally come back to Fionnphort on the ferry in late afternoon.
+The boats leave from Iona and call at Fionnphort before departing for Staffa, so you can go to Staffa in the morning, return to Iona about mid-day, (perhaps have lunch at one of the two hotels?), then finally come back to Fionnphort on the ferry in late afternoon.
 Or you can do it all in the opposite direction, though that usually means you have less time to spend on Iona.

 For further information see Staffa Trips and Gordon Grant Tours.